-(Refer to Notes 2.25, 26, 28 and 30 to the financial statements)
+(Refer to Notes 2.20, 26, 27, 28 and 30 to the financial statements)

-The Group's allowances on non-impaired loans and impaired loans are \$\$2,205 million and \$\$1,308 million respectively as at 31 December 2022.
+The Group's allowances on loans to customers are \$\$3,899 million as at 31 December 2023.
 These allowances are determined by the Group based on the Expected Credit Losses ("ECL") framework under SFRS(I) 9 Financial Instruments ("SFRS(I) 9").

-ECL on non-credit-impaired loans to customers In respect of the ECL on non-credit impaired loans to customers, the Group utilises models which are reliant on internal and external data as well as a number of estimates.
+ECL on non-credit-impaired loans to customers In respect of the ECL on non-credit impaired loans to customers (\$\$2,571 million), the Group utilises models which are reliant on internal and external data as well as a number of estimates.
 We considered this a key audit matter due to the inherent estimation uncertainty in this area which involves significant judgement and assumptions that relate to, amongst others:

-- determining whether a significant increase in credit risk ("SICR") has occurred; - estimating forward-looking macroeconomic scenarios; and - identifying and determining post model adjustments to the ECL models.
+- determining whether a significant increase in credit risk ("SICR") has occurred; - estimating forward-looking macroeconomic scenarios; and - identifying and determining post-model adjustments and management overlays to account for limitations in the ECL models.